streamr-dev/old-streamr-web3/README.md

-# streamr-web3
+# Streamr-Web3: Streamr-Ethereum bridge
-Streamr Ethereum bridge

-Needs to be running in the background so that Ethereum modules will work.
+An optional service of the Streamr cloud architecture that facilitates interactions with the Ethereum blockchain.
+Engine-and-Editor's Ethereum modules require this service to be active in order to work.

 ## Dependencies